ICE passes solar park and wind turbine | © Deutsche Bahn AG / Claus Weber

 Sustainable mobility needs innovative and forward-looking technologies.
-We at Deutsche Bahn are therefore researching and developing green solutions for the transport of tomorrow with the aim of making our products and services even more climate-friendly and further reducing our carbon footprint.
-Together with partners from research and industry, our goal is to turn fiction into reality.
+The Deutsche Bahn is therefore researching and developing green solutions for the transport of tomorrow with the aim of making products and services even more climate-friendly and further reducing the carbon footprint.
+Together with partners from research and industry, the goal is to turn fiction into reality.

 The ammonia-hydrogen engine for green propulsion

 Deutsche Bahn will be climate neutral by 2040.
-However, since renewable power cannot be used to transport freight and passengers to every destination, we are currently working on green solutions to run our existing diesel fleet.
-To this end, we are collaborating with the Australian energy group Fortescue Future Industries (FFI) on a research project to develop a new drive technology, namely the ammonia-hydrogen engine.
+However, since renewable power cannot be used to transport freight and passengers to every destination, DB is currently working on green solutions to run the existing diesel fleet.
+To this end, DB is collaborating with the Australian energy group Fortescue Future Industries (FFI) on a research project to develop a new drive technology, namely the ammonia-hydrogen engine.

 The ammonia-hydrogen engine is based on an existing type of internal combustion engine modified to run on green ammonia and green hydrogen produced from renewable energy sources.
 The advantage of an ammonia-hydrogen engine over a pure hydrogen engine is that liquid ammonia has a higher energy density per volume than liquid hydrogen, which, in turn, delivers greater ranges.
 Liquid ammonia is also easier to transport and store.

-Since the availability of green ammonia and green hydrogen is still limited, we are also working within the scope of the project to expand global supply chains of both energy sources.
+Since the availability of green ammonia and green hydrogen is still limited, DB is also working within the scope of the project to expand global supply chains of both energy sources.
 As a hydrogen producer, FFI wishes to sell the energy source worldwide in the future in the form of green ammonia.
-We are also testing a variety of solutions for the use of hydrogen.
-Therefore we could potentially become a high-consumption user of both in the future.
+Deutsche Bahn is also testing a variety of solutions for the use of hydrogen.
+Therefore DB could potentially become a high-consumption user of both in the future.

 Strong logistics for green hydrogen